ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 Running the SRW App
 ===========================

-This chapter explains how to set up and run the basic "out-of-the-box" case for the SRW Application.
+This section explains how to set up and run the basic "out-of-the-box" case for the SRW Application.
 However, the steps are relevant to any SRW App experiment and can be modified to suit user goals.
-This chapter assumes that users have already built the SRW App by following the steps in :numref:`Section %s <BuildSRW>`.
-These steps are also applicable to containerized versions of the SRW App and assume that the user has completed all of :numref:`Section %s <DownloadCodeC>`.
+This chapter assumes that users have already built the SRW App by following the steps in :numref:`Section %s <BuildSRW>` (or :numref:`Section %s <DownloadCodeC>` if running the containerized version of the SRW App).

 The out-of-the-box SRW App case builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
 This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) domain (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 16 physics suite (FV3_GFS_v16 :term:`CCPP`), and :term:`FV3`-based GFS raw external model data for initialization.

 .. attention::

    The SRW Application has `four levels of support <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
-The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
-This chapter can also serve as a starting point for running the SRW App on other systems (including generic Linux/Mac systems), but the user may need to perform additional troubleshooting.
+The steps described in this section will work most smoothly on preconfigured (Level 1) systems.
+They should also work on other systems (including generic Linux/Mac systems), but the user may need to perform additional troubleshooting.

 The overall procedure for generating an experiment is shown in :numref:`Figure %s <AppOverallProc>`, with the scripts to generate and run the workflow shown in red.
 Once the SRW App has been built, as described in :numref:`Chapter %s <BuildSRW>`, the steps to run a forecast are as follows: